microsoft/dynamic-graph-heron-sample/dummy_dynamic_pipeline/README.md

 # dummy_dynamic_pipeline
-1. Register all the components to your workspace.
+1. Register all the components to your workspace by using: az ml component create --file yaml_file

 2. How to change to use your own compute cluster:
 - Change the default_compute_target value in dynamic_pipeline.py